crossplane/crossplane/design/one-pager-moving-packages.md

 dependencies that have a new OCI reference.
 Dependencies move for one of two reasons.

-The first reason is a package maintainer who wants to rename the package's authoritative organization or repository.
-For example the maintainer wants to move `crossplane-contrib/configuration-getting-started` to `crossplane-contrib/configuration-get-started`, or `crossplane/configuration-get-started`.
+**Reason one** is a package maintainer who wants to move the package's authoritative OCI reference.
+For example the maintainer wants to move `xpkg.upbound.io/crossplane-contrib/configuration-getting-started` to `xpkg.upbound.io/crossplane-contrib/configuration-get-started`, or `docker.io/crossplane/configuration-get-started`.

-The second reason is package replication.
+**Reason two** is a package consumer who wants to replicate a package from its authoritative OCI reference to another place.
 For example you want to replicate `xpkg.upbound.io/crossplane-contrib/configuration-getting-started` and all of its dependencies to `acme.co/crossplane-contrib/configuration-getting-started`.
 The authoritative OCI `xpkg.upbound.io` dependency references still exist, but